By Sinéad Floody, 16th March 2022 (Updated 30th August 2022)

-It has long been expected that the CRO will one day require Personal Public Service (PPS) numbers on their forms to verify the identity of individuals acting as directors of Irish companies.
-The director identification requirement is now imminent as the bill that gives this requirement legal footing was enacted in December 2021.
-The Companies (Corporate Enforcement Authority) Act 2021 commenced on 22nd December 2021 however the section that brings about the requirement of PPS numbers on CRO documents is yet to be commenced due to the technological changes that are needed by the CRO to implement this new requirement.
+It has long been expected that the CRO will require Personal Public Service (PPS) numbers on their forms to verify the identity of individuals acting as directors of Irish companies.
+The director identification requirement is now imminent as the Companies (Corporate Enforcement Authority) Act 2021 commenced on 22nd December 2021.
+The section that brings about the requirement of PPS numbers on CRO documents is yet to be commenced, however, The Registrar intends to achieve implementation by the end of Q1 2023.

 For directors of Irish companies, this means their involvement with corporate bodies will be linked to their PPS, providing a greater deal of transparency for government bodies as the PPS number is linked to many government functions such as the RBO, Revenue and Social Welfare among others.
 Additionally, the requirement of a PPS number will inhibit the occurrence of identity theft in Ireland, where company filings are concerned.
 It was recently reported by the Independent.ie that over a hundred fraudulent companies were set up using the identities of several innocent people, whose personal information was taken from the public register of companies.
 The use of a PPS number will make the theft of personal information more difficult as the PPS number is and will remain out of the public domain.